The Class of 3000

 - Schedule Fanatic: Sunny being three minutes late for class makes his head hurt from not learning.

-- The Smart Guy: One of two.
-More focused on academic work.
+- The Smart Guy: One of two, focused on more conventional academics.

 - Those Two Guys: With Kim.